pwernette/MLP_veg_seg/README.md

-# Programs and Scripts for Filtering Vegetation from Point Clouds
+# Programs for Segmenting Vegetation from Point Clouds

 ## Usage: